BackLogers/Mini-AI-Camera-Module/README.md

 6. **Convenient USB and UART interfaces**
    - Vertical **USB-C** port allows direct mounting to a robot chassis
    - **SBU1 and SBU2** lines are exposed as **UART**, enabling easy integration with external devices

+7. **Easy to use and based on open-source libraries**
+   The project is designed to be simple to integrate and develop with.
+It relies on well-maintained open-source libraries (including SparkFun drivers) as well as built-in components from the ESP-IDF framework.

+8. **Open-source project (Apache 2.0 License)**
+   The entire project is fully open-source and released under the Apache 2.0 license, allowing both personal and commercial use with minimal restrictions.

 ## Repository Contents